Logarithmic Prismatic Cohomology I: Introduction

 In these examples, $\phi$ is simply the $p$-th power map on the image $\alpha(M)$, thus $\phi$ is compatible with $M\to M; m\mapsto m^p$.
 One possible approach to develop a logarithmic prismatic theory is to consider

 It is indeed a reasonable object and we call it a \emph{prelog prism of rank $1$}.
 However, this approach is restrictive.
 In the language of log geometry, it means we work with \emph{charts} of log structures satisfying the special condition on $\phi_A$ as above.
 It seems impossible to define a well-behaved log prismatic site for a general log formal scheme in this way.
-(Nevertheless, it does provide a right cohomology locally on $X$ and the cohomology can be glued, at least in reasonable situations.)
+(Nevertheless, it can be used to compute the right cohomology locally on $X$ at least in reasonable situations; cf. Proposition \ref{more coverings}.)

 To go beyond that, let us now recall the definition of a log structure on a formal scheme $X$.
 A log structure is a map of \'etale sheaves of monoids $\alpha\colon \mathcal{M} \to \cO_X$ that induces an isomorphism $\alpha^{-1}(\cO_X^\times)\cong \cO_X^\times$.
 Locally, we have a \emph{log ring} rather than a prelog ring, i.e., $\alpha\colon M\to A$ induces an isomorphism $\alpha^{-1}(A^\times)\cong A^\times$.
 So, we will work with log rings.
-(There is an ambiguity: the log structure associated with a log ring may give rise to a log ring different from the original log ring.
-We will pass to the latter in the main text, but we will ignore this point in this introduction.)
+(We will always to pass the associated log structure in the main text, but we will ignore this point in this introduction.)
 In this context, a naive version of a log prism is a triple $(A, I, M)$ such that $(A,I)$ is a bounded prism and $(A, M)$ is a log ring, equipped with an endomorphism $(\phi_A, \phi_M)$ of $(A, M)$ extending $\phi_A$, i.e., a sort of Frobenius lift.
 One may ask:

 Also, let us recall that a $\delta$-structure is finer than a Frobenius lift on a ring in general.
 With this in mind, here is our solution: $\phi_M$ should have the form of

 Note that $1+ p\delta_{\log}(m)$ is invertible in $A$ as $p$ is topologically nilpotent, and thus can be regarded as an element of $M$ since $(A, M)$ is a log ring.
 The map $\delta_{\log}$ must satisfy some formulas analogous to those that $\delta$ satisfies.
 It is more convenient to have a prelog version of this notion, forgetting $I$.
 A \emph{$\delta_{\log}$-ring} is a tuple